bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/checks.md

 ```

-The example app's `CHECKSFILE` will then resemble:
+The example app's `CHECKS` file will then resemble:

 ```
 WAIT=15